Four-manifolds, geometries and knots: Flat 4-manifold groups with finite abelianization

 In summary, there are 27 orientable flat 4-manifold groups (all with $\beta>0$), 43 nonorientable flat 4-manifold groups with $\beta>0$ and 4 (nonorientable) flat 4-manifold groups with $\beta=0$.
-(We suspect that the discrepancy with the results reported in [Wo] may be explained by an unnoticed isomorphism between two examples with finite abelianization.)
+All orientable flat 4-manifolds are Spin, excepting for those with $\pi\cong{G_6}\rtimes_\theta\mathbb{Z}$, where $\theta=bce, e$ or $ei$ \cite{[PS10]}.